Playing with Shakespeare – 7 Feb 10am – 1pm (8 – 11 Years)

 I have been delivering theatre sessions for young people since 2011 that both excite and challenge the participants.
 This has taken place in a variety of contexts from Youth Theatre to in-school workshops.
 I am experienced working with young people aged between 5 and 25, with a focus on working with those aged 13 and up.
-I am known for maintaining a fun and playful workshop environment while balancing ambition and working hard.
+I am known for maintaining a fun and playful workshop environment while encouraging ambition and working hard.
 My pedagogy is movement-based and rooted in offering structure and tools to young people to define their own artistic taste in open creative tasks.
 I always remain adaptable and approachable.
 I take great care not to patronise, and to empower those with whom I work.